LiquidGalaxyLAB/3D_Visualization_API/README.md

 If there is problems running the last command try typing npm install -g nodemon

 * Having Linux machines
-* Being able to SSH to machine.
- * Might need to install OpenSSH in all machines, you can do this by
+* Being able to SSH to machine, might need to install OpenSSH in all machines, you can do this by
 ```
 $ sudo apt-get install openssh-server
 $ sudo systemctl enable ssh